 - This command is a data manipulation language (DML) command.

-- delete is executes with a row lock; each row in the table contains locked space for deletion.
+- Delete is executed with a row lock; each row in the table contains a locked space for deletion.

-- we can use ‘where’ clause with delete command to filter & delete specific records from the table.
+- We can use the ‘where’ clause with the delete command to filter & delete specific records from the table.

-- This command is always used to delete rows from a table based on where condition.
+- This command is always used to delete rows from a table based on the where condition.

-- This command is slightly slower than truncate while maintaining the log.
+- The delete command is slightly slower than truncate while maintaining the log.

-- when you use delete command, you need to delete permission on the table.
+- When you use the delete command, you need to delete permission on the table.

 - This Syntax: delete from table_name [where condition];

-- This command contains much transaction space as compared to truncate command.
+- The delete command contains much transaction space as compared to the truncate command.